NikJagan/UNICEF_EUR_Group_4_Public/README.md

 The following cleaning steps are performed (ETL scripts):

 1. Remove whitespaces, irrelevant/erroneous entries, aggregate to PC4 (instead of PC6);
+2. Remove Postcode where no pledge has occured in the past 5 years, since we believe that these are remote areas;
-2. Merge online donations with pledges using a full join.
+3. Merge online donations with pledges using a full join.
 Online donations are a match with a pledge if they occured in the same Postcode and happened within 14 days after a pledge occured;
-3. Join external events.
+4. Join external events.
 They are added if they occured 7 days before pledge date (if present).
 Or, otherwise, 7 days before online donation date.
-4. Join demographics based on Postcode and year.
+5. Join demographics based on Postcode and year.
-5. Aggregate the data on PC4, Year, Week level.
+6. Aggregate the data on PC4, Year, Week level.

-The output dataset of data is in datasets/cleaned_joined_data.csv
+The output dataset of data is in datasets/cleaned_joined_data.csv We have additionally performed train and test split.
+These datasets are called full_data_train & full_data_test and are located in the folder datasets

 ### A note on programming languages